-The best Colorado defense attorneys fighting for you
+The best Denver Colorado defense attorneys fighting for you

 Years of experience

-Decades of criminal defense experience have taught us how cops and district attorneys put together cases.
-While some Colorado criminal defense lawyers take a wait-and-see approach, we know there's no time to waste.
-The best Colorado criminal defense lawyers know that often the most critical window is right after an arrest.
+Decades of criminal defense experience have taught us how police and district attorneys put together cases.
+While some defense lawyers take a wait-and-see approach, we know there's no time to waste.
+The best lawyers know that often the most critical window is right after an arrest.

-After all—the police and prosecutor aren't waiting to build a case against you.
+After all, the police and prosecutor aren't waiting to build a case against you.
 Why give them a head start?
 Cases aren't just won in the courtroom.
-Knowing who to talk to and who has discretion to negotiate are often just as important as making the best impression on the jury—although we know how to do that, too.
+Knowing who to talk to and who has the discretion to negotiate are often just as important as making the best impression on the jury - although we know how to do that, too.

 Studies show that a defendant with a lawyer at first appearance is:

 - 2 ½ times more likely to be released on his or her own recognizance;

 - 4 ½ times more likely to have the amount of bail significantly reduced; and

 - Often likely to serve less time in jail.1

 Together with our private investigators and experts, we'll get to work immediately to protect your rights.
 We'll locate and interview witnesses, obtain surveillance tapes, and do all the necessary background research into the facts of your case.
 Surprise twists work well on TV.
 But in real life, it pays to be prepared.